Nabeelhassan/my-awesome-stars/README.md

 ## C++

 - [facebookresearch/faiss](https://github.com/facebookresearch/faiss) - A library for efficient similarity search and clustering of dense vectors.
-- [typesense/typesense](https://github.com/typesense/typesense) - Fast, typo tolerant, fuzzy search engine for building delightful search experiences ⚡ 🔍 ✨ An Open Source alternative to Algolia and an Easier-to-Use alternative to ElasticSearch.
+- [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences
 - [mozilla/DeepSpeech](https://github.com/mozilla/DeepSpeech) - DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
 - [tesseract-ocr/tesseract](https://github.com/tesseract-ocr/tesseract) - Tesseract Open Source OCR Engine (main repository)
 - [Elanis/web-to-desktop-framework-comparison](https://github.com/Elanis/web-to-desktop-framework-comparison) - This repository was made to create an objective comparison of multiple framework that grant us to "transform" our web app to desktop application formats.